 The Indonesian government has established a new visa called the VITAS, which is available only to foreign investors who wish to invest in the country as a director, commissioner, or shareholder.
 This visa allows foreigners to stay in Indonesia for up to two years, with the possibility of extension if the business is doing well and there are continuous investments.
 The introduction of the VITAS visa means that foreigners can now avoid paying the annual tax for the skill and development fund fee, which is quite expensive at $1,200 USD.
 However, due to the 2020 coronavirus pandemic, the government has imposed certain travel restrictions on those entering the country with a VITAS visa.
 For example, visa holders must travel with a health certificate confirming that they have not been infected with the virus.
 If they become infected with the virus while in Indonesia, they will be responsible for paying for their quarantine accommodation, food, and healthcare bills.
 Without proper evidence and health certificates, individuals with a VITAS visa will not be allowed entry into the country.

 Foreign Investment in Indonesia via Local Nominee System

 Many foreigners use the local nominee system when planning on investing in the country.
 This widespread practice uses an Indonesian nominee to secure the freehold title instead of directly buying from the PMA.

-The process includes a mutually inclusive agreement consisting of a partnership established between an Indonesian citizen and a foreigner, where the Indonesian citizen holds the title to the land, and the foreigner invests the capital while simultaneously governing his or her right to the land.
-There are three notable agreements which are jot up between the two, these are :
+The process includes a mutually inclusive agreement consisting of a partnership established between an Indonesian citizen and a foreigner, where the Indonesian citizen holds the title to the land, and the foreigner invests the capital while simultaneously securing their right to the land.
+There are three notable agreements that are drawn up between the two parties :